Will a Turkey Vulture Attack Your Pet?

 I was worried about this.
 We have four dogs, three of them quite small.
 I knew we had turkey vultures around our house because I've seen them sitting on our neighbor's roof, so I always kept an eye on our dogs while they were outside.

 A few days ago, I saw six of them circling around our neighborhood, diving and swooping.
 It made me worried, so I did some research.

 Turkey Vultures Aren't Interested in Our Pets

 It turns out that our American turkey vultures aren't interested in our pets at all—or in our kids, either, for that matter.
-They probably wouldn't even eat a dead dog or cat that's in the road.
-They prefer to eat herbivores, not carnivores or omnivores—in other words, they eat animals that eat plants, not meat.
-They'll even eat some vegetation.
+They probably wouldn't even eat a dead dog or cat that's on the road.

 I also found it very interesting that North American turkey vultures have a very keen sense of smell, while African and Asian vultures cannot smell anything.
 So when North American turkey vultures are looking for food, they can use both their keen eyesight and their smell.